-Kevin Tetz Shows the Best Way To Fix Paint
+How to Repair Clear Coat – Kevin Tetz Shows the Best Way to Fix Paint

 The only option for a proper, permanent repair is to sand the whole car and respray color and clear.

-Now Jaded, the pro-touring SEMA show Mustang has some minor flaws in the clear coat mostly brought on by the frantic pace at which Kevin had to finish the car for the show.
+Now Jaded, the pro-touring SEMA show Mustang, has some minor flaws in the clear coat mostly brought on by the frantic pace at which Kevin had to finish the car for the show.
 One of them is a perfect example of the type of clear coat issue you can fix.
-There are several reason this can be fixed, including:
+There are several reasons this can be fixed, including:

 Jaded was shot with all Eastwood products originally, including the 2K European Urethane Clear Coat.
-The Eastwood 2K Aero Spray clear coat in an aerosol can is so good; you can use it to repair the finish of even this show car.
+The Eastwood 2K AeroSpray™ clear coat in an aerosol can is so good, you can use it to repair the finish of even this show car.
 It is a professional quality coating in a rattle can.

-Now the 2K Aero-Spray is a real activated 2K paint, and that means it contains isocyanates.
-So if you are doing any significant spraying with it you ought to be wearing an activated charcoal facemask to protect your lungs.
+Now, the 2K AeroSpray is a real activated 2K paint, and that means it contains isocyanates.
+So, if you are doing any significant spraying with it, you ought to be wearing an activated charcoal facemask to protect your lungs.

-1) First clean the area to be repaired of organic contamination.
+1) First, clean the area to be repaired of organic contamination.
 A glass cleaner with alcohol works well for this.

 5) Pop the button on the bottom of the 2K spray can and shake well.
 The aerosol flows and covers well, so there is no need to try to put a thick coat on.
-Spray your first coat, and then leave it to flash.
+Spray your first coat and then leave it to flash.

-7) Spray a second quick light coat, same as the first, and the paint is done
+7) Spray a second quick light coat, same as the first, and the paint is done.

 Blending Repaired Clear into Old Clear Coat